Get Closer (Linda Ronstadt album): History

-Also on Get Closer was a duet with James Taylor on a remake of Ike and Tina Turner's "I Think It's Gonna Work Out Fine"; and covers of two mid-'60s hits: The Knickerbockers' "Lies" and The Exciters' "Tell Him."
+Also on Get Closer was a duet with James Taylor on a remake of Ike and Tina Turner's "I Think It's Gonna Work Out Fine"; and covers of two mid-1960s hits: The Knickerbockers' "Lies" and The Exciters' "Tell Him."
 A version of the 1965 Everly Brothers song "The Price of Love" was recorded for the album as well, but remains unreleased.

 Reception

 Asylum Records released Get Closer in late September 1982.
 Reviewers wrote about a newfound confidence in Ronstadt's vocals.
 Ken Tucker of Rolling Stone magazine wrote in his November 11 review, "Linda Ronstadt's voice has never sounded better than it does on Get Closer...its spirit is unassailable."
 Noting her turn in Pirates, Tucker wrote that Ronstadt's vocal development on Broadway "hasn't made her self-conscious.
 Just the opposite, in fact: Linda Ronstadt is no longer a prisoner of technique."
 Tucker did decry much of the album's second side, saying that some of the oldies in the soul genre were performed too meticulously.

 Stephen Holden of The New York Times also hailed Ronstadt's vocal performance on the album, writing, "Miss Ronstadt's singing is so strong and unaffected."
 He called the title track "the album's most adventurous performance" and noted that Ronstadt's "shouting, growling exuberance" was "reminiscent of Aretha Franklin's 'Respect.'"

+In The Boston Phoenix, Milo Miles found Ronstadt's album to be "an unusually casual, dry-eyed curtain call — it includes nods to her songwriting kith and kin as well as leftovers from her heyday and a few glassy late-period laments.
+Get Closer does not sum up or revise Ronstadt’s career so much as it lifelessly recycles a once-potent formula now helplessly (hopelessly?) out of synch with even rock’s mainstream."